Vancouver-KDD/ux-study/CRS2-04-Ideating-design-solutions/MJLee/Ideating-design-solutions.md

 - Assemble a diverse team.
 - Think outside the box.

+After you come up with a bunch of ideas, take a break. and evaluate.
+1. Is it technically possible to build?
+2. Does it solve the user problem you're focusing on?
+3. Is it financially beneficial for the business?

 #### IDEATION is focusd on coming up with a lot of ideas
 - ideas will be narrowed down when you have to think about constraints.
 - we need to come up with ideas that are equitable- works best for usrs
 - Let users test the idea and they might find the best ideas.

 ####  Understanding the business needs behind a design
 <b>Design can help facilitate a conversation between a business and its users. </b>